sophiarailey192/openage-snap/doc/nyan/api_reference/reference_util.md

 Ambient objects placed on the terrain.

 **path_costs**
-Base costs of traversing terrain.
+Base costs of traversing the pathfinding grid on map areas where the terrain is placed.

 Keys are `PathType` objects that are associated with a pathfinding grid in the pathfinder.